-The FFR tactical group is a multi-disciplinary team that meets on a weekly basis to discuss food and/or fluid refusal cases.
-Its membership consists of representatives from the relevant caseworking areas and Detention and Escorting Services, plus invited representatives of IRC operators.
-There may also be instances where it is appropriate for IRC healthcare or doctors from those IRCs with individual cases that have been referred to the group to be invited to participate also.
-This does not preclude consideration of individual cases outside of this group, as required by a detainee's particular circumstances.
-Not all cases will be considered by the FFR tactical group, which focuses on the most serious cases.

-The following cases must be put forward for discussion, progression and tactical planning (where required) at the FFR tactical group meeting:

-- rated black or red by the IRC (see BRAG rating) - rated as serious by the prison (given that the BRAG rating is not provided by the prison at this time) - other cases not rated as black, red or serious at the relevant AD/G7's request if particular concerns arise, but not as a matter of routine
+- 100. The FFR tactical group is a multi-disciplinary team that meets on a weekly basis, or more frequently depending at the discretion of the group, to discuss food and/or fluid refusal cases that are Black or Red BRAG rated, or have referred to the group due to particular concerns about an individual refusing food and fluid The group will only convene when there are such cases, but members should be available to attend in the event of case escalation. - 101.
+The membership of the FFR tactical group consists of representatives from the relevant case working areas, the local IRC DET and Compliance teams, plus invited representatives of IRC supplier staff.
+FFR tactical group meetings are chaired by representatives from the Detained Vulnerabilities Assurance and Advice Team (DVAAT), where this is not possible, a representative from the local DET will chair tactical meetings.
+It is likely that the attendance of IRC healthcare or doctors from those IRCs with individual cases being discussed in the group, will assist group discussion.
+IRC healthcare or doctors from those IRCs with individual cases being discussed are encouraged to attend tactical group meetings at least once per week, providing meetings are being held.
+This does not preclude consideration of individual cases outside of this group, as required by a detained individual's particular circumstances.
+Not all cases will be considered by the FFR tactical group, which focuses on the most serious cases. - 102.
+The following cases must be put forward for discussion, progression and tactical planning (where required) at the FFR tactical group meeting: - rated black or red by the IRC (see BRAG rating) - rated as serious by the prison (given that the BRAG rating is not provided by the prison at this time) - other cases not rated as black, red or serious at the relevant AD/G7's request if particular concerns arise, but not as a matter of routine

-The FFR tactical group will:
+103. The FFR tactical group will: